-- F. Acceptable formats for document attachments submitted as part of a Grants.gov application are Microsoft Office and Adobe Reader (PDF).
-Attachments are limited to 15 documents in Grants.gov.
-The preferred method for attachments is to scan all documents into one Adobe Reader file that can be attached to the Grants.gov application.
-Documents may also be attached as individual files in the specified formats Microsoft Office or Adobe Reader. - Grants.gov has relaxed the application filename requirements when uploading attachments within the application.
-File attachment names should be no longer than 50 characters to avoid submission and processing errors.
-Valid file names may only include the following characters: A-Z, a-z, 0-9, underscore (), hyphen (-),(-), parenthesis (()), curly brackets ({}}), square brackets ([]),tilde (~), exclamation point (!), comma (,),dollar sign (\$), percent sign (%), plus sign (+), equal sign (=), space, and period While Grants.gov may accept more characters, DOL E-Grants will not accept characters other than what is listed.
-Use the appropriate characters to ensure that OSHA staff can view the file attachments. - H. Replacement pages cannot be submitted through Grants.gov.
-If an application requires replacement pages, the National and Regional Offices will coordinate the submission of replacement pages with the applicant.
-These pages can be submitted via e-mail or fax. - X. Submission Deadline.
-Complete Cooperative Agreement applications, including CAPPs and financial documents, are due in Grants.gov on or before August 15, 2014.
-The Office of Management and Budget (OMB) Circulars A-102 and A-110 require that Cooperative Agreement awards be made at least 10 days prior to the beginning of the Cooperative Agreement period.
+- G. File attachment names should be no longer than 50 characters to avoid submission and processing errors.
+Applicants are limited to using the following characters in all attachment filenames: A-Z, a-z, 0-9, underscore (), hyphen (-),(-), parenthesis (()), curly brackets ({}), square brackets ([]),tilde (~), exclamation point (!), comma (,),dollar sign (\$), percent sign (%), plus sign (+), equal sign (=), space, and period.
+While Grants.gov may accept more characters, DOL E-Grants will not accept characters other than what is listed.
+Use the appropriate characters to ensure that OSHA staff can view the file attachments. - H. If an application requires replacement pages or corrections after it has been recommended to the National Office for approval, the National and Regional Offices will coordinate the submission of replacement pages with the applicant. - Submission Deadline.
+Complete Cooperative Agreement draft applications, including CAPPs and financial documents, are due to the Regional Office no later than July 15, 2015.
+Complete Cooperative Agreement applications, including CAPPs and financial documents, are due in Grants.gov on or before July 31, 2015.
 The RA must work with the Projects to review the entire application offline before the final package is submitted via Grants.gov. - XI.
 Approval Notification.
-Final Cooperative Agreement approval letters are to be expected by September 20, 2014. - XII.
+The Office of Management and Budget (OMB) Super Circular requires that Cooperative Agreement awards be made at least 10 days prior to the beginning of the Cooperative Agreement period.
+Final Cooperative Agreement approval letters are to be expected by September 20, 2015. - XII.
 Regional Administrator's Review of Application.
-The RA is responsible for conducting a joint review of the CAPP with the National Office.
-By August 22, 2014, the RA must transmit a memorandum containing an assessment of the Cooperative Agreement Application to the Director of DCSP, Attn: OSBA, with a courtesy copy furnished to the Division of Grants Management.
+The RA is responsible for conducting a review of the CAPP with the National Office.
+By August 14, 2015, the RA must transmit a memorandum containing an assessment of the Cooperative Agreement Application.
 The memorandum should be based on the Region's review of the final application submitted via Grants.gov.
-The RA does not need to include a copy of the application since the application will be available in DOL E-Grants.
+For each Project, the memorandum must identify the State, the Grants.gov and DOL E-Grants application number of the application package that the National Office should review.